lisawilliams/community/readme.md

-#Community for News organizations

-##Questions

-I write this in 2015, and it is remarkable to me how old many of these essays are.
-It feels in part as though we've passed on beyond community, like it's a missed opportunity.
-True? -- LW

-## Where did this come from?

-This is an offshoot of [Do Read The Comments](https://github.com/lisawilliams/doreadthecomments), a similar collection specifically about reforming and reclaiming comments from their current slough of despond.
+## A Job Description for Community Engagement for News in 2015

+Hi, friends.
+I was asked to write a job description for someone doing community engagement for a news organization.
+This is not a job description for an intern, but for a role with real power to affect cultural and business outcomes for a news organization.

 ## Can I add to this?